Potatopy/wavelink-nextcord/docs/recipes.rst

     # Set the player volume...
     await player.set_volume(30)

-    # Seek the currently playing song (position is an integer of milliseconds)...
+    # Seek the currently playing song (position is an integer of seconds)...
     await player.seek(position)

     # Check if the player is playing...
     player.is_playing()

+    # Check if the player is connected...
+    player.is_connected()

     # Check if the player is paused...
     player.is_paused()

-    # Get the best connected node...
+    # Get the best node...
-    node = wavelink.NodePool.get_connected_node()
+    node = wavelink.NodePool.get_node()

+    # Build a track from the unique track base64 identifier...
+    await node.build_track(cls=wavelink.YouTubeTrack, identifier="UNIQUE_BASE64_TRACK_IDENTIFIER")

+    # Disconnect and cleanup a node and all it's current players...
+    await node.disconnect()

     # Common node properties...
-    node.uri
-    node.id
+    node.host
+    node.port
+    node.region
+    node.identifier
     node.players
-    node.status
+    node.is_connected()

     # Common player properties...
+    player.guild
-    player.queue  # The players inbuilt queue...
+    player.user  # The players bot/client instance...
-    player.guild  # The guild associated with the player... player.current  # The currently playing song...
+    player.source  # The currently playing song...
-    player.position  # The currently playing songs position in milliseconds... player.ping  # The ping of this current player...
+    player.position  # The currently playing songs position in seconds...